buahaha/allianceauth-imicusfat/README.md

 python manage.py migrate
 ```

-Finally restart your AA supervisor services.
+Finally restart your supervisor services for AA

 ## Data Migration from AA-FAT

-Right after the initial installation and once you ran migrations, you can import the data from Alliance Auth's own FAT system if you used it until now.
+Right after the initial installation and running migrations, you can import the data from Alliance Auth's own FAT system if you have used it until now.

 **!!Important!!**